Strikers march at South Africa's Marikana mine

 Both Marikana and Karee, 100 km (60 miles) northwest of Johannesburg, have been closed since thousands of rock drillers went on a wildcat strike and protest nearly four weeks ago that led to the August 16 police crackdown.

-Talks between Lonmin management, unions and the government to ease tensions and get the striking miners back resumed in the nearby city of Rustenburg.
+Talks between Lonmin management, unions and the government to ease tensions and get the striking miners back to work are due to resume at 1000 GMT in the nearby city of Rustenburg.

-Representatives from AMCU and other workers who had boycotted previous sessions attended the session, raising hopes for a "peace accord" to set the stage for wage negotiations.

 World platinum prices have risen more than 10 percent since the August 16 shooting, while Lonmin's Johannesburg- and London-listed shares have lost nearly 20 percent.